OctavioDiazG/OctavioDiazG/README.md

 # OctavioDiazG

 ## **About me:**
-* I’m looking forward to a specialization in Computer Graphics & Videogames. </br>
+My name is Octavio Diaz im a videogame programmer speciliced in Unreal Engine 5, with strong background in Unity as a Technical Artist.
+I study in UNIAT, where the focus of the univeristy is making videogames.

+I started coding since my first year in high school Where i have learned the basics of OOP with C++ and Swift then i start my journey of makeing videogames from unity to unreal engine 5, and even the basics making them in console with C++ and Flutter with Dart.

+## **Interested in**
-* I’m currently learning game design, programming and technical artist matters mostly with UE5 and Unity. </br>
+* I’m currently learning game design, programming and technical artist matters mostly with UE5. </br>
+* I’m presently working with C++ programming. </br>
+* I’m persistently learning programming with Python. </br>
+* I’m looking forward for a specialization in Data Sience with Machine Learning and Deep Learning. </br>
 * I’m willing to collaborate on game projects and game jams! </br>
-* I’m looking forward for a specialization in Data Sience with Machine Learning and Deep Learning. </br>
-* I’m presently working with C++ and Dart programming. </br>
-* I’m currently learning programming with C++ and Python. </br>
-* I’m willing to work on any startup or a well-seated company! </br>
-* You can reach me at: odiazg01@outlook.com </br>

 ## **Achievement Hunter**
 [TrueAchievements](https://www.trueachievements.com/gamer/Vito2001/gamecollection#) </br>